 About the Early Childhood Early Intervention approach

-The National Disability Insurance Agency (NDIA) worked with a range of leading Australian early childhood intervention practitioners and researchers to design the ECEI approach.
+The NDIA worked with a range of leading Australian early childhood intervention practitioners and researchers to design the ECEI approach.

 The approach has been designed to identify the type and level of support a child needs to achieve their best outcome.
 A child’s early years are very important as they set up how they will learn and develop later in life.

-The approach supports best practice in early childhood intervention (external) (External website) because it helps the child and family to build their capacity and supports greater inclusion in community and every day settings, meaning each child will be provided with opportunities to grow and learn.
+The approach supports best practice in early childhood intervention because it helps the child and family to build their capacity and supports greater inclusion in community and every day settings, meaning each child will be provided with opportunities to grow and learn.

 How the ECEI approach works

 In many areas around Australia, Early Childhood Partners deliver the ECEI approach.
 Early Childhood Partners are experienced in providing early childhood intervention and will provide assistance, advice and access to early intervention and support for your child.
 You don’t need assessments or reports when making contact with an Early Childhood Partner.

 How to get support for my child

 There are many ways you can get support for your child.
 If you have concerns about your child’s development or they have a disability, please check the Early Childhood partner or other local arrangements.

 You can also speak with your doctor, child health nurse, or other health professional, use the Contact Us page, call 1800 800 110 or visit your local Early Childhood Partner.
 They can help you to get the right support for your child and family.